The Broken Man: In King's Landing

 The High Sparrow chides Margaery that she should try to convert Olenna to the Faith, implying that Olenna's safety cannot be guaranteed otherwise.
 Margaery meets with Olenna, who attempts to convince her to leave King's Landing and return to Highgarden.
 Margaery insists that her place is supposed to be at Tommen's side, and discreetly slips Olenna a piece of paper with the sigil of House Tyrell drawn on it, indicating that she is still loyal to her family.
 After this, Olenna agrees to leave.

 Cersei confronts Olenna and tries to convince her to stay and fight the Sparrows.
 Olenna points out that they have already lost and blames the Sparrows' rise to power on Cersei's lack of foresight.
 Despite having no allies in King's Landing, Cersei decides to stay and fight.

-In Volantis
+In Free Cities

 Theon and Yara take the Iron Fleet to Volantis to take on supplies.
 Yara encourages Theon to regain his confidence to help her retake the Iron Islands, and reveals that she plans to take the Iron Fleet to Meereen and forge an alliance with Daenerys before Euron reaches her.